 While not just show past picks, during these sessions, they will also show you some current picks that fit the criteria that they are looking for.

 This is one of the stocks that their US analyst Kenny de-constructed during the session I attended.
-Back then, the market was in a corrective mood but not just that, analysts were not very favorable about their outlook on a short term basis as well.
+Back then, the market was in a corrective mood but not just that, analysts were not very favourable about their outlook on a short term basis as well.

 Kenny gave a thorough qualitative analysis of this business.
 Most importantly, he worked through how this stock looked with the metrics that they pay attention to.